docusign/docusign-esign-node-client/README.md

 How to run Unit Tests
 -----------

-There is a `config.json` file provided.
-Please copy your
+There is a `sample-config.json` file provided.
+Please copy it into a new file called `config.json` along with your
  - DocuSign Integrator key
  - Email Address
  - Password